 Nairobi National Park

-Nairobi National Park is the major rhino sanctuary for breeding and restocking other packs, the park is home to over 100 mammal species having four of the big five (lion, leopard, elephant, rhino), zebra, giraffes, various species of antelope and over 500 recorded bird species including secretary bird, lesser kestrel, martial eagle, sooty falcon, grey crowned crane and many more.
+Nairobi National Park is the central rhino breeding sanctuary.
+Restocking other packs, the park is home to over 100 mammal species, having four of the big five (lion, leopard, elephant, rhino), zebra, giraffes, various species of antelope, and over 500 recorded bird species, including secretary bird, lesser kestrel, martial eagle, sooty falcon, grey crowned crane, and many more.

-The park has the Nairobi Animal Orphanage, which is located inside the park and serves treatment and rehabilitation center for wild animals like lions, cheetahs, hyenas, and others.
+The park has the Nairobi Animal Orphanage, located within the park, which serves as a treatment and rehabilitation center for wild animals such as lions, cheetahs, hyenas, and others.

-The park is ideal for different activities such as walking safaris, bird viewing, game drives, an ivory burning site, and a picnic area.
+The park offers a range of activities, including walking safaris, bird-watching, game drives, an ivory-burning site, and a picnic area.

 Visit Simba Paka Safaris for this and more information.

-Wildlife: The Park has the Nairobi Animal Orphanage, which is located inside the park, which serves treatment and rehabilitation center for wild animals like the lions, cheetahs, hyenas, and others.
+Wildlife: The Park has the Nairobi Animal Orphanage, located inside the park, which serves as a treatment and rehabilitation center for wild animals such as lions, cheetahs, hyenas, and others.

-Activities: The Park is ideal for different activities such as walking safaris, bird viewing, game drives, an ivory burning site, and a picnic area.
+Activities: The Park offers walking safaris, bird-watching, game drives, an ivory-burning site, and a picnic area.

 What Our Clients Say